dallasLab/labLogistics/wiki.md

 + `inkscape`: a vector graphics editor that's great for conceptual figure tweaks and image manipulation.

 + `emacs`: text editor that is pretty useful.
 If you want to be amused, Google 'emacs vs. vim' and read the degree of argument between camps.
 Perhaps a bit silly.
+I've used `emacs` and appreciate it, but I've largely switched over to using [vsCode](https://code.visualstudio.com/).

 + `unix shell`: the shell environment makes most of the above resources easier to use, and to not require a GUI (e.g., processing LaTeX files can be done from the terminal, or from user interfaces).
 Version control with git can be done through the terminal, as well as batch code runs, compilation of manuscripts and analyses using `make`, and much much more.
 Plus, in order to submit jobs to the cluster, you'll need to use the terminal. [training](https://swcarpentry.github.io/shell-novice/)